jonathaneeckhout/jdungeon/README.md

 ## Support and Community

-Join our [Community Discord](https://discord.gg/upjkY2ZZ) to connect with other players and developers, seek assistance, and stay updated on the latest developments.
+Join our [Discord server](https://discord.gg/KGwTyXumdv) to connect with other players and developers, seek assistance, and stay updated on the latest developments.

 ## License